deus-h/claudeus-wp-mcp/SECURITY.md

 > 🔒 **Security is not a feature, it's a foundation.** Every one of our 145 tools is built with security first.

-Made with 🤘🔒 by SimHop IT & Media AB
+Made with 🤘🔒 by Deusware AB